CrudeCreations/kodi-addon-state-example/README.md

 # Test Kodi Plugin for Managing Addon State

-Welcome to the repository for a simple test Kodi plugin.
-This plugin is designed to explore different methods of managing addon state while performing various actions such as searching within Kodi.
+This is a simple repo for my testing of Kodi plugin state.
+This plugin is designed to investigate different methods of managing addon state while performing various actions such as searching within Kodi.

-## Repository Structure

-In the future, this repository will contain multiple branches, each representing explorations and approaches to managing application state.
-You will be able to explore these branches to understand the different strategies and their implementations.

 ## Getting Started